Validation #1 - ASHRAE Stack Effect

 Introduction

 The stack effect is the first example taken from the ASHRAE Handbook of Smoke Control Engineering, Klote et al., 2012.
-Chapter 14 of the handbook, Network Modeling and CONTAM, gives background to modeling and includes three CONTAM examples.
+Chapter 14 of the handbook, Network Modeling and CONTAM, gives background to modeling and includes four CONTAM examples.

 Model Geometry